 Bruce Williams began his professional career at age fifteen and four years later won a position with the Fort Worth Symphony.
-In 1983, he traveled to Israel to become principal violist of the Haifa Symphony Orchestra and a member of the Haifa Clarinet Trio, performing all over Israel and Europe.
-Upon returning to the United States, he became a member of The Orchestra of Santa Fe as assistant principal.
-During that time, he was in great demand as a free-lance player as well, traveling all over Texas performing with various musical organizations.
-He was also a member of the Allegro Chamber Trio with Flutist Megan Meisenbach and harpist Mary Golden.
-This group toured the United States for years and was featured on National Public Radio’s “Performance Today”.
-They recorded on Centaur records as The Meisenbach/Golden Duo.
+In 1983, he won the principal violist position with the Haifa Symphony Orchestra in Israel and was also a member of the Haifa Clarinet Trio, performing throughout Israel and Europe.
+Upon his return to the U.S., he accepted the assistant principal violist position with The Orchestra of Santa Fe and he began concertizing throughout the U.S. as a member of the Allegro Chamber Trio.
+The Trio was featured on National Public Radio’s Performance Today and recorded on Centaur records as The Meisenbach/Golden Duo.
 Bruce

 became principal of the Austin Symphony Orchestra (ASO) in 2000 and is a two-time finalist for the Austin Critics Table Outstanding Instrumentalist.
 In 2003, he won the award for his performance of Hector